nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario**

-1. User requests to list students.
+1. User requests to <u>list students (UC1)</u>.
-2. StoreClass shows a list of students.
-3. User selects one or more students to be categorized.
+2. User selects one or more students to be categorized.
-4. StoreClass requests the group to assign the students to.
+3. StoreClass requests for the group to assign the students to.
-5. User selects the group or creates a new one.
+4. User selects the group.
-6. StoreClass categorize the student(s) and display a success message. </br>
+5. StoreClass categorize the student(s) and display a success message. </br>
     Use case ends.

 **Extensions**